 Terrence Brooks wasn't an Eagle the last time another team came to Philadelphia for a joint practice.
 He and new Eagles wideout Torrey Smith were, instead, members of the visitings Ravens.

-"It's kind of ironic, kind of crazy," Brooks, now an Eagles safety, said of the fact that he finds himself in an Eagles uniform this time.
+"It's kind of ironic, kind of crazy," Brooks, now an Eagles safety, said of the fact that he'll be in an Eagles uniform this time.

 Brooks and the rest of the Eagles will host the Dolphins for joint practices this summer, leading up to a Week 3 preseason matchup against the Dolphins on Aug.
 24 at Lincoln Financial Field, the team announced on Thursday.
 The Eagles did not participate in joint practices during Doug Pederson's first year as head coach.